mongodb/curator/README.rst

 Design Principles and Goals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- To the greatest extent possible, maintain support for go 1.4
-  (e.g. gccgo 5.3) as well as the latest stable release of mainline go
-  (gc) toolchains.
-The Curator makefile uses a vendoring strategy that
-  is naively compatible with both approaches.

 - All operations in the continuous integration environment should be
   easily reproducible outside of the environment.
 In practice, curator
   exists to build repositories inside of Evergreen tasks; however, it